Patrick O'Malley (American politician): Illinois State Senate

 In the 1992 general election, O'Malley ran for the Illinois Senate against Democratic candidate John J. McNamara, a four-term member of the Illinois House of Representatives, in the Republican-leaning 18th district.
 In a race identified by political observers as one of four potential toss-up races that cycle, O'Malley defeated McNamara.
 O'Malley, with 50,303 votes, defeated McNamara, with 36,391 votes, by a margin of sixteen points.

-Patrick O'Malley served as a Republican member of the Illinois State Senate representing the 18th district from 1993–2003.
+Patrick O'Malley served as a Republican member of the Illinois State Senate representing the 18th district from 1993 to 2003.
 While State Senator he was a member of a group of conservative state senators elected in 1992 who often challenged the leadership of the Illinois Republican Party; the group also included Peter Fitzgerald, Dave Syverson, Steve Rauschenberger and Chris Lauzen.
 As State Senator O'Malley served as Chairman of the Senate Financial Institutions Committee; Vice chairman of the Senate Education Committee; member of the Senate Insurance and Pensions Committee; and member of the Senate Judiciary Committee.